Frequently Asked questions

 What version of the Bible is used?

 We typically read scripture from the New Revised Standard Version of the Bible.
 Other translations may be featured for special prayers or the Call to Worship.
-The scripture is printed in the bulletin and there are Bibles in the pews.
+You will find Bibles in the pews and often the scripture is printed in the bulletin.

 Who may receive Communion?

 As a United Methodist congregation, we have an open table.
-All persons who are or desire to become part of the Christian faith are welcome to receive the sacrament of Holy Communion.
-Communion at St. Paul’s is most frequently offered by “intinction” (the communicant receives the bread, which is then dipped into the chalice).
+All persons who are part of the Christian faith or desire to be so are welcome to receive the sacrament of Holy Communion.
 Grape juice is used instead of wine, a long-standing practice in The United Methodist Church.
-Gluten-free wafers are also available upon request.
+All communion bread at St. Paul's is now gluten-free.

 What about handicapped access for those with mobility issues?
 Are there other accommodations for those with disabilities?

 Those who have difficulty navigating stairs should park on Mitchell Street or in the Armory/Town Hall parking lot, then use the side "Office" door to enter the building.
-Marked priority parking for seniors is available in our parking lot off of Armory Ave., but please note there are some stairs between the lot and our doors.
+Street parking on Armory Avenue is allowed on Sundays and the front door is accessible by a ramp.
+Marked priority parking for seniors is available in our parking lot off of Armory Ave., but please note there are some stairs between the lot and our front doors.
 Our elevator and chair lift enable people to move between the Sanctuary, the large fellowship hall, and the children's classrooms.
-(Our Fellowship Hall has an exterior ramp but it is steeper than modern access regulations would allow.)
-There is a large Family Restroom available down the hall from the church office with a baby changing table and plenty of room to maneuver wheelchairs, walkers, and other assistance equipment.
+(Our Fellowship Hall has an exterior ramp but please note it is somewhat steeper than modern access regulations would permit.)
+There are large modern bathrooms and a Family Restroom down the hall from the church office with a baby changing table and plenty of room to maneuver wheelchairs, walkers, and other assistance equipment.
 The Sanctuary is equipped with a hearing loop so those with "t-coil" hearing aids can listen to worship services directly.
 Large print Hymnals and Bibles are available from the ushers upon request.
 If you have other needs, please contact one of our pastors and we will do our best to accommodate you.

 Any other questions?